 A licensed athletic trainer visits area schools on a regular schedule during the academic school year.
 Athletes either see the athletic trainer at the school in the athletic training room or sign-up in the school office.
 Athletic trainers are in attendance at many high school home athletic events.
 They are also available for community athletic events.
-For more information, contact Anita at 715-832-1400.
+For more information, contact Aaron Rouse at 715-832-1400.

 The licensed athletic trainer will: